 - 7. This procedure applies to contracted OIs only.
 All Ofsted staff, including employees and contingent labour, should instead refer to the standard Conflicts of interest procedure. - 8.
-All conflicts and potential conflicts, whether real or perceived, must be disclosed and updated on a regular basis.
-If an OI is in any doubt or requires further advice, they must speak to their regional support team for schools or further education and skills or the OI coordinator (the administrator) for early years. - 9.
+All conflicts and potential conflicts, whether actual or perceived, must be disclosed immediately and updated on a regular basis.
+If an OI is in any doubt or requires further advice, they must speak to their regional support team for schools or further education and skills or the OI coordinator (the administrator) for early years before undertaking any activity that could be impacted by the potential conflict of interest. - 9.
 Any activity that may contravene the provisions of this policy and procedure is deemed to be a potential conflict of interest and must be declared. - 10.
 As detailed in the policy statement, individuals with declared conflicts are often able to conduct their business without restriction.
-The purpose of this document is to ensure that all real or perceived conflicts are declared to enable Ofsted to consider them, thus helping to protect the individual and the organisation. - 11.
+The purpose of this document is to ensure that all actual or perceived conflicts are declared in good time to enable Ofsted to consider them, thus helping to protect the individual and the organisation. - 11.
 For ease of reference, tables detailing those conflicts or potential conflicts that must be declared are listed in this document.
 It should be noted, however, that this list is not exhaustive.
-OIs are expected to apply good judgement in assessing whether any non-listed activity may also represent a real or perceived conflict.
+OIs are expected to apply good judgement in assessing whether any non-listed activity may also represent an actual or perceived conflict.
 Each situation should be considered on its own merits.